AdventurousWebDesign/adventurouswebdesign.github.io/_work/we-schools.md

   person="Oliver Madison" position="Founder & CEO"
   company="Me to We Style" %}

-*Listening first to the sales staff's existing workflows*, we zoned in on the parts of the process that could be handled by a form.
+**Listening first to the sales staff's existing workflows**, we zoned in on the parts of the process that could be handled by a form.
 We hit on: personalized sales proposition, data-input, payment-capture.

-{% include gallery.html pics="weschools-screen-1.png
+{% include gallery.html pics="weschools-screen-1.jpg~School Data Screen: Step 1~weschools-screen-1-thumb.png
-weschools-screen-2.png
+weschools-screen-2.jpg~Step 2: Order Form~weschools-screen-2-thumb.png
-weschools-screen-3.png" %}
+weschools-screen-3.jpg~Admin Interface~weschools-screen-3-thumb.png" %}

 Freeing sales staff up tedious administrative work of order forms and invoices was very encouraging!
 Working closely with the marketing team, we generated new